AncientNLP/potnia/docs/linear_b_rules.md

 This document outlines the rules used in the conversion process for Linear B texts.
 The process involves tokenization, regularization, and handling of special patterns to prepare the text for further analysis.

+## 1. Patterns to Ignore:

+This list of regular expressions identifies various patterns in the text that should either be removed or ignored during tokenization:

+- `vacat, lat, inf, i, mut, sup, vac, v, vestigia, l, s, Graffito`: Various abbreviations or markers indicating missing or undetermined text parts.
+- `[/,'?]` and `[⸤⸥]`: Specific punctuation and bracket types to ignore or handle specially.
+- `⟦.*?⟧`: Matches text within these special brackets, often indicating uncertain or reconstructed text.
+- `deest`: Latin for "is missing," used in text critical editions to indicate missing text.

-## 1. Tokenization Rules
+## 2. Tokenization Rules

 Tokenization is the process of breaking down the text into individual elements or tokens.
-For Linear B, this involves handling various special cases and patterns.
+For Linear B, this involves handling various sQpecial cases and patterns.

 ### a) Space Normalization

-Before tokenization, spaces are normalized:
+Replaces non-breaking spaces and certain diacritic marks with regular spaces and empty strings respectively, cleaning up the text for uniform processing.

 - Replace non-breaking spaces (`\u00a0`) with regular spaces.
 - Remove combining dot below (`\u0323`) to simplify character representation.